How To Treat White Spots on Bird of Paradise (An Easy Guide)

 If you see leaf spot developing on your plant, the best thing to do is to remove any affected leaves.

-Be sure to dispose of the leaves carefully so that the disease doesn’t spread.
+Be sure to carefully dispose of the leaves so the disease doesn’t spread.

 You can also treat the leaf spot with neem oil, a natural fungicide.